avicreationstudio/python-problem-solving/Python-coding-problems/arrays-01/part-01-Introduction.md

 - `Direct Access:`Like arrays, elements in vectors are accessed using index notation ([]).
 Vector indices also start from 0.
 - `Size Tracking:`Vectors store their current size internally, so you can retrieve the size of a vector using the size() member function.
 - `Dynamic Resizing:`Vectors support dynamic resizing using operations like push_back(), pop_back(), resize(), etc., which allows them to grow or shrink as needed.
-- `Versatility:`Vectors are more versatile than arrays in terms of functionality and can be passed to functions more easily (as they carry their size with them).
+- `Versatility:`Vectors are more versatile than arrays in terms of functionality and can be passed to functions more easily (as they carry their size with them). -->

+### PRE-REQUISITE

+- Array
+- stack
+- queue
+- HashTable

+python concepts

+- function scope
+- class basics